What is cancer epidemiology?

-BBSc, Grad Dip App Psych, MA App Sc (Epidemiology), Dr Pub Health
+BSc, Grad Dip App Psych, MA App Sc (Epidemiology), PhD

 BSc, MSc, PhD

-Dr English obtained a PhD in epidemiology from the University of Washington in Seattle, US in 1982.
+Dallas obtained his PhD in Epidemiology from the University of Washington in Seattle, US in 1982.
 From 1982 to 1999, he worked at the University of Western Australia, first in the NHMRC Research Unit in Epidemiology and Preventive Medicine, and later in the Department of Public Health.
 His last position there was Associate Professor.
-He joined us in February 2000.
-In 2006, he was appointed Professor and Director of the Centre for MEGA Epidemiology in the School of Population Health at the University of Melbourne.
+He joined CEID in February 2000.
+In 2006-2015, he was Director of the Centre for Epidemiology and Biostatistics in the School of Population & Global Health at the University of Melbourne.

-He has substantial experience as a cancer epidemiologist.
+Dallas has substantial experience as a cancer epidemiologist.
 While in Perth, his main research interests were in skin cancer prevention and in cancer screening.
-Since moving to Melbourne, he has worked on the Melbourne Collaborative Cohort Study.
+Since moving to Melbourne, he has worked predominantly on the Melbourne Collaborative Cohort Study.

 Allison is an epidemiologist with qualifications in nutrition.
-After several years working in the epidemiology of type 2 diabetes in developing countries, she joined us in 1997, working on nutritional analysis in the Melbourne Collaborative Cohort Study, completing her PhD on diet and diabetes using data from the MCCS in 2006.
-She then left CEC to take up a post-doctoral fellowship at Melbourne University but returned in 2011 as Research Co-ordinator Core Programs.
-In 2014 Allison’s role changed to that of Senior Research Fellow working part time on a variety of diet related studies and maintaining and up-dating our dietary questionnaires.
+After several years working in the epidemiology of type 2 diabetes in developing countries, she joined CEID in 1997, working on nutritional analysis in the Melbourne Collaborative Cohort Study.
+In 2006 she completed her PhD on diet and diabetes using data from the MCCS and left CEID to take up a post-doctoral fellowship at Melbourne University, returning in 2011 as Research Co-ordinator, Core Programs.

 BSc (Hons), Grad Dip Epi Biostat, PhD

-Robert first joined the CEC in 2000 as a statistician, having previously worked for 3 years in osteoporosis research at the University of Melbourne.
-While working with us he obtained a PhD in epidemiology from the University of Melbourne in 2006.
-From 2006-2010, he worked at the University of Cambridge, UK, as a Postdoctoral Research Fellow.
-Since his return he's continued his research at the University of Melbourne and in 2011 he re-joined us as a senior research fellow.
+Robert first joined the CEID in 2000 as a statistician, having previously worked for 3 years in osteoporosis research at the University of Melbourne.
+He obtained a PhD in epidemiology from the University of Melbourne in 2006.
+From 2006 to 2010, he was a Postdoctoral Research Fellow at the University of Cambridge, UK.
+He then returned to Australia, becoming a Senior Research Fellow at the University of Melbourne.
+He joined CEID in 2011.

-Robert is involved in analyses of the Melbourne Collaborative Cohort Study and genetic epidemiology projects with the University of Melbourne.
-His main interests include cancer risk prediction models and the association obesity has on mortality and cancer outcomes.
+Robert is involved in analyses of the Melbourne Collaborative Cohort Study, the Risk Factors for Prostate Cancer Study (RFPCS) and the Prostate Cancer Program.
+He represents CEID at the principal international research consortia for the genetic epidemiology of prostate cancer (PRACTICAL and ICPCG).
+He also collaborates with colleagues at the University of Melbourne on the Australian Breast and Colon Cancer Family Registries.
+His main research interests include cancer risk prediction models and the association between obesity and cancer risk and cancer outcomes.

 BSc, MScs Comm, PhD

-Pierre-Antoine joined the Cancer Epidemiology Centre at the end of 2014.
-He is involved in epidemiological analyses of the Melbourne Collaborative Cohort Study, in particular conducting studies exploring the associations between DNA methylation and cancer.
+Pierre is involved in epidemiological analyses of the Melbourne Collaborative Cohort Study, in particular exploring the associations between DNA methylation and cancer.
 He is also interested in the prevention of cancer through screening and a healthy diet and lifestyle.